gabor-boros/minutes/www/docs/sources/timewarrior.md

 !!! warning

-    To extract tasks from tags, set the `tags-as-tasks-regex` regardless the value of `tags-as-tasks`.
+    To extract tasks from tags, set the `tags-as-tasks-regex`.

 ## Field mappings